- What is an MOU?

 Information and documents

-The housing authority agrees to give your group information about its program, how it operates, and access to relevant documents, such as proposed policies and plans, correspondence between the housing authority and HUD and DHCD, minutes from board meetings, and contracts with bidders.
+The housing authority agrees to give your group information about its program, how it operates, and access to relevant documents, such as proposed policies and plans, correspondence between the housing authority and HUD and EOHLC, minutes from board meetings, and contracts with bidders.